anjisun221/jisun-smu/content/publication/an-2014-recommending/index.md

   \ Our findings also produced key insights about the whys and wherefores of investors\
   \ deciding to support innovative efforts."
 featured: false
-publication: '*Proceedings of the 23rd International Conference on World Wide Web*'
+publication: '*Proceedings of the 23rd International Conference on World Wide Web (WWW)*'
 tags:
 - '"kickstarter"'
 - '"twitter"'